What is an HO-5 insurance policy?

 Who needs HO-5 insurance?

 HO-5 policies cost more than other home insurance policy forms.
 The industry created this home insurance form to meet the needs of homeowners who want maximum protection for their home and personal belongings.
 Typically, HO-5 policies cover high-value homes, with a market value of $750,000 or more.
-Many insurers offer higher coverage limits with HO-5 policies, which is ideal for covering high-value homes.
+Many insurers offer higher coverage limits with HO-5 policies, which is ideal for covering high-value homes and expensive belongings.

-However, an HO-5 policy is a great choice for any homeowner who wants maximum protection.
-Except for exclusions, this premium policy covers the most perils and provides even greater protection for your valuable personal belongings.
+However, an HO-5 policy is a great choice for any homeowner who wants maximum protection for their personal belongings.
+Whereas both HO-3 and HO-5 policies offer open-peril coverage for the structure of the home, only HO-5 policies include open-peril coverage for your home’s contents.
 Homeowners with few or no past claims and good credit history can often receive an affordable rate for an HO-5 policy.